geeeedev/Cheatsheets/CheatSheet-NextJS.md

     - NOTE: should not use `fetch()` to call an [internal-???]
 API route in `getStaticProps()`.
 Instead, should directly import the logic needed/used inside the API route [like import into the component-???].
 Might need to refactor code for this approach.
 Fetching from an external API is perfectly fine!

+    - NOTE: should use `getStaticProps()` if:
+        - data to render the page is available at build time ahead of a user's request
+        - data comes from a headless CMS
+        - data can be publicly cached (not user-specific)
+        - page must be pre-rendered (for SEO) and be very fast - `getStaticProps()`generates HTML and JSON files, oth can be cached by a CDN for performance.